allfed/mink/README.md

 Generally you will want to look at heatmaps of yields, selected planting months, and days to maturity where applicable.

 ### by country results
 These data are already exported as a csv aggregated by country.

-To take a look at the To do so, you will have to ensure the proper flags have been set in your configuration yaml file:
+To export by country, you will have to ensure the proper flags have been set in your configuration yaml file:

 ```
 make_rasters_comparing_overall_to_historical: true